Join our team

 As a small organisation we have a limited number of employment opportunities.
 Therefore, when we do advertise roles on this page, we hope they will appeal to people whatever their physical and mental ability, culture, nationality, religious persuasion, sexual orientation, gender, race or age and we are committed to ensuring everyone has the same chances of employment.

 We want our application process to be right for you as an individual.
-So, if there’s anything you think we can do to make that process more straightforward for you please email or call one of us directly to discuss what support we might be able to provide.
-Click on our names above for our details.
+So, if there’s anything you think we can do to make that process more straightforward for you please email or call me directly to discuss what support we might be able to provide.
+Click on my name above for my contact details.

 Here are some examples of things we may be able to put in place for people who request some extra support: